AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 Article data and market data formatted separately and added.
 Combination along with 1w and 2w dates remaining - Anusha Chattopadhyay

 1w-2w dates combined code uploaded - Anusha Chattopadhyay

+upzip.py file created for users to add any zip files they are uploading and do not wish to upzip them manually later - Anusha Chattopadhyay